goruck/foodcomputer/README.md

 ---------------------|------------------
-**Get information about the recipe being used** "Alexa, ask Food Computer for recipe information" | Returns current recipe name and when started **Show graph of a parameter if Echo device has a display** "Alexa, ask Food Computer to show air carbon dioxide" | Default is to graph over last 24 hours "Alexa, ask Food Computer to show {parameter}" | See below for list of paramters supported **Show camera image if Echo device has a display** "Alexa, ask Food Computer to show top camera" | Displays latest image from aerial camera "Alexa, ask Food Computer to show side camera" | Latest image from side camera "Alexa, ask Food Computer to show top camera {time} ago" | Top camera image from specified past time **Get plant health and any issues that need attention** "Alexa, ask Food Computer how my plants are" | *in progress* **Get Food Computer diagnostics information**
+**Get information about the recipe being used** "Alexa, ask Food Computer for recipe information" | Returns current recipe name and when started **Show graph of a parameter (if Echo device has a display)** "Alexa, ask Food Computer to graph air carbon dioxide" | Default is to graph over last 24 hours "Alexa, ask Food Computer to graph {parameter}" | See below for list of parameters supported **Show camera image (if Echo device has a display)** "Alexa, ask Food Computer to show top camera" | Displays latest image from aerial camera "Alexa, ask Food Computer to show side camera" | Latest image from side camera "Alexa, ask Food Computer to show top camera {time} ago" | Top camera image from specified past time "Alexa, ask Food Computer to show measurement view" | Shows plant size and number of leaves (uses openag_cv) **Get plant health and any issues that need attention** "Alexa, ask Food Computer how my plants are" | *in progress* **Get Food Computer diagnostics information**
-"Alexa, ask Food Computer for diagnostics" | Returns the health of the system "Alexa, ask Food Computer how its feeling" | alt way of asking for diags **Get the value of a desired parameter**
+"Alexa, ask Food Computer for diagnostics" | Returns the health of the system "Alexa, ask Food Computer how its feeling" | alt way of asking for diags **Set the value of a desired parameter**
-“Alexa, ask Food Computer for desired air carbon dioxide” | Returns desired air CO2 in ppm "Alexa, ask Food Computer what the desired air humidity is" | Many alt ways of asking for a parameter are supported “Alexa, ask Food Computer for desired {parameter}” | See below for list of parameters supported **Set the value of a desired parameter**
-"Alexa ask Food Computer to set air temperature to 30 degrees" | *in progress* **Get the value of a measured parameter**
-“Alexa, ask Food Computer for measured air carbon dioxide” | Returns measured air CO2 in ppm “Alexa, ask Food Computer for air carbon dioxide” | Omitting measured or desired defaults to measured “Alexa, ask Food Computer for water potential hydrogen” | aka pH “Alexa, ask Food Computer for water pH level” | Alias for potential hydrogen “Alexa, ask Food Computer for measured {parameter}” | Measured is an optional keyword **Start a recipe**
+"Alexa ask Food Computer to set air temperature to 30 degrees" | *in progress* **Get the value of a measured parameter (and desired parameter if set)** “Alexa, ask Food Computer for air carbon dioxide” | Returns measured air CO2 in ppm “Alexa, ask Food Computer for air temperature” | Returns measured air temp and desired temp if set by recipe “Alexa, ask Food Computer for water potential hydrogen” | aka pH “Alexa, ask Food Computer for water pH level” | Alias for potential hydrogen “Alexa, ask Food Computer for desired {parameter}” | See below for list of parameters supported **Start a recipe**
 "Alexa, ask Food Computer for recipe lettuce" | Will start the recipe called "lettuce" "Alexa, ask Food Computer to start recipe" lettuce | alt way of starting recipe "lettuce"